Table of Contents

 - Dog vitamins and antioxidants, in addition to dog food (28, 29, 30, 31, 32)

-FDA has also released a guide (PDF) for the industry to follow in order to assist dogs with arthritis and manufacture the best dog food for arthritis products to address this specific health problem.
+FDA has also released a guide (PDF) for the industry to follow in order to assist dogs with arthritis and manufacture the best dog food products to address this specific health problem.

 Some good arthritis prevention strategies include:

 - Provide quality supplements, such as essential fatty acids (Omega-3 and Omega-7 are good to start with), antioxidants, glycosaminoglycans (like glucosamine and chondroitin sulfate)

 - Exercise your dog daily – light to moderate, low-impact exercise is best, such as walking or swimming

 - See your veterinarian regularly, especially if your dog injures himself or seems to have muscle, joint or back pain.
 Reducing inflammation quickly can help prevent further cartilage damage and early onset of arthritis.
 Also, provide appropriate preventative care every 6-12 months, depending on your dog’s life stage.